creideiki/fimfic2pdf/README.md

 have to fix this manually.
 If you cannot write Unicode dashes directly, you can edit the LaTeX code and write "--" for an en dash (–) and "---" for an em dash (—).

+### Author's notes

+Author's note sections at the end of each chapter are removed by default.
+To include them, use the `-n/--authors-notes` option to specify their style.

+### Foreign scripts

 The default font do not contain glyphs for all scripts.
 For short snippets of text in another language, add a block like this to